- Where We Work

 - Info & Tools

-India has the largest light duty fleet in the world without efficiency standards.
-The Bureau of Energy Efficiency (BEE) is considering mandating a 15 percent reduction in fuel consumption by 2020 for LDVs, which would result in an average fuel consumption of 20 km/L for the new vehicle fleet.
-This standard would open the door to energy efficiency standards for two- and three-wheelers and heavy-duty vehicles—segments of the transportation sector that consume more fuel consumption in India than passenger vehicles.
+The growth in India’s vehicle fleet has global as well as local implications.
+Relatively small though it may still be, India’s is the largest light-duty fleet in the world without efficiency or CO2 emission standards.
+And particulate emissions have climate as well as health implications: a component of particulate matter, black carbon, is second only to CO2 as a climate-forcing pollutant.
+India’s Bureau of Energy Efficiency (BEE) has put forward a proposal mandating a 15 percent reduction in fuel consumption by 2020 for LDVs, which would result in an average fuel consumption of 20 km/L for the new vehicle fleet.
+This standard would open the door to energy-efficiency standards for two- and three-wheelers and heavy-duty vehicles, which account for a greater proportion of fuel consumption in India than passenger vehicles.

 Vehicle emission standards have aided progress over the last decade.
 India implemented Euro IV equivalent standards in 13 major cities and Euro III standards in the rest of the country in 2010.
-The ICCT is working with Indian officals to further strengthen these regulations to Euro 6 standards for light-duty vehicles by 2015 and Euro VI standards for heavy-duty vehicles by 2015.
+But the nation still lags in terms of clean vehicle and fuels policies, and much remains to be done to mitigate the harmful effects of vehicular air pollution.